Santosh1176/bookstore-api/README.md

 ## TODO

-- [x] Apply GitOps functionality to the cluster.
+- [x] Apply GitOps functionality to the application for [CI with GitHub Actions and CD with Flux](https://santoshdts.hashnode.dev/a-step-by-step-guide-to-gitops-with-github-actions-and-flux2-including-a-hands-on-demo).
 - [x] Automate scanning and signing of build artefacts using syft and cosign.
 - [x] Create an Helm Chart for the application
 - [x] Make the service availavble via `Kubernetes Ingress`